-Today, Tower Hill Botanic Garden features a year-round display of the finest plants for cultivation in New England.
+Today, Tower Hill Botanic Garden features a four-season display of the finest plants for cultivation in New England.
 Carefully planned gardens and collections of ornamental, edible and native plants, plus trails that enhance the natural features of this beautiful 171-acre property and a robust program and event schedule make Tower Hill a must-see destination.